 The level and intensity of aviation noise experienced by residents of Santa Clara County is dependent on various factors including proximity to existing flight paths, time of day, and weather conditions.
 The noise consequences from the implementation of NextGen and overall increase of flights in our region are having a negative impact on the quality of life of our residents.
-In response to growing community complaints and concerns about aviation noise, Committee members request that the FAA assess, prioritize and implement timely noise mitigation solutions.
+In response to growing community complaints and concerns about aviation noise, Committee members request that the FAA assess, prioritize and implement timely noise mitigation solutions, in conjunction with this Committee or a successor organization.